 A lot of startups struggle with the naming process when they start and an even larger number fails in acquiring a great domain name for the company that they just launched.
+Having a good digital presence is important in this technological age so whether it’s getting custom software development Chicago or a hard-hitting domain name, it’s all important to the success of the startup.
 The general sentiment among these startups is that they can always go through a rebranding if needed or upgrade their domain name when they gain healthy traction and raise more funding.
+Many of them choose instead to focus on streamlining their systems to make their work more efficient first, bringing in highrise outlook integration and other streamlining processes to have their emails talk to their CRM systems.
 But not all startups.
 Every now and then we’ll see newly funded startups launch with a killer, ultra premium domain name.
 Right from the start.
+This is just one of a number of different ways that businesses can get ahead in their early days.
+Payroll management is also integral.
+Don’t be surprised to hear the words “we use Cloudpay for our payroll” when researching how successful startups are trying to get off to a flying start.

 - Wasabi.com – First of there’s Boston-based cloud storage startup Wasabi.
 They compete with giants such as Amazon AWS, Microsoft’s Azure and Google’s Cloud Platform.
 They are armed with $8.5M in venture funding and the premium domain name Wasabi.com.